Coldeye0402/Microeconometrics_TA_Session/Session1/instruction for Lyx.md

 8. creating a shortcut for Lyx in the start menu is more convienent.
 ![Lyx_shortcut](Figures/Lyx_shortcut.png)

-9. make sure the Path for **latex.exe** is correct on your computer,
-because Lyx is oprating on Tex distributon.
-here,the installer will automatically detect your latex.exe path on your system since we install Tex distribution in advance.
-hit the key **install** to start the installation.
+9. make sure the Path for **latex.exe** is correct on your computer,because Lyx is oprating on Tex distributon.here,the installer will automatically detect your latex.exe path on your system since we install Tex distribution in advance. hit the key **install** to start the installation.
 ![Latex_path](Figures/Latex_path.png)